videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/quick-start.md

 </center>

-### Step 4 : Create Media Elements
+### Step 4 : Create the Media Elements

-In this step, we will create a function that helps us to create audio and video elements for displaying local and remote participants.
-We will also set the appropriate media track based on whether it's a video or audio.
+In this step, Create a function to generate audio and video elements for displaying both local and remote participants.
+Set the corresponding media track based on whether it's a video or audio stream.

 ```js title=index.js
 // creating video element